Updates for Spring 2022 Students

 - Employers must evaluate ventilation systems to maximize outdoor air and increase filtrations efficiency, and evaluate the use of additional air cleaning systems

 Students may use the library for access to the internet, research, and to study.
-Common areas where students may congregate such as the Student Activity Center, the Veterans Resource Center will reopen with the start of the Fall term and will require masking.
+Common areas where students may congregate such as the Student Activity Center, the Veterans Resource Center are open and require masking.

 We all need to continue to be vigilant in doing our best to protect each other from COVID-19.
 We do need to make sure that we stay home when we do not feel well.
 It goes without saying that the use of hand sanitizer and proper handwashing must continue to be done.

-We should also consider the possibility that we may need to shift again to fully remote if an outbreak or conditions warrent.
-We will also need to continue to plan that there will be students and employees who may need to self-isolate.
-Vaccinated employees and students are not required to quarantine or isolate after a possible COVID exposure.
+We should also consider the possibility that we may need to shift again to fully remote if an outbreak or conditions warrant.
+We will also need to continue to plan that there will be students and employees who may need to self-isolate..
+Someone who has been fully vaccinated and shows no symptoms of COVID-19 does not need to quarantine, but should be tested 3-5 days following a known exposure to someone with suspected or confirmed COVID-19 and wear a mask in public indoor settings for 14 days or until they receive a negative test result.
 Unvaccinated students and employee need to continue to follow CDC guidelines on isolation and quarantine after and exposure or positive test. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html

 Employees and Students